Flag This Hub

 Westerners may have a hard time finding places to actually buy some of the brands that are in the mori girl or yuru-nachu style.
 (Even if you are able to read the Japanese websites you may find that they won't ship to your country, or that it would be cost prohibitive ,or you might find that the clothes just aren't likely to fit you as many Asian clothes run smaller than those in the west.)
 But you can draw upon these looks that you see mentioned in some of the blogs, websites, and online stores dedicated to these styles, to find similar looks.
 In fact, thrift store shopping is very much in line with these two Japanese styles.
 So keep your eye out for clothes in the color stories of these styles and the sweetness and romantic part of the story as well.
 Another benefit of shopping for similar clothing in the West is that you are more likely to get better fitting (i.e. not overly loose and frumpy).

 Probably the best place to shop for clothes in the Mori Girls style is from secondhand shops and thrift stores.
 Many Japanese Mori Girls shop in thrift stores themselves.
 But many stores will have clothing pieces and accessories that fit in with the Mori Girls look.
 Lace, crochet, natural colors, earth tones, dusty pastels, vintage items, and almost anything with a quaint, old fashioned appeal are some things to look out for.
 Handmade items are a part of the Mori lifestyle as well, so shopping online at etsy.com is a good place to shop.
 The online store freepeople.com also has clothing that is inline with the Mori Girls aesthetic.
+But be sure to check out Amazon.com.
+Also I really love the website Yesstyle, which sales clothes from Asia (but note, since the clothes are made for Asian women the sized tend to run on the small to very small size, be sure to read the actual measurements).
+Ebay can turn up some good finds too.
+Look for Mori Girl and vintage clothes, such as the vintage brand called Gunne Sax.

 The Mori Girls fashion did not start on the streets of Japan, unlike many other Japanese fashion and clothing.
 It apparently started in cyberspace, as like minded girls began to gather in an online community of girls with similar interests and tastes.
 Likewise, Westerners who are interested in this style are gathering in communities on places such as LiveJournal.com and blog with posts of pictures on sites like tumblr.com.
 Pictures of those who dress in the Mori Girl and Yuru-Nachu style are becoming more common on Japanese Street fashion websites such as tokyofashion.com.
 So those interested in learning more about this style and seeking inspiration for their own wardrobe can fairly easily find out more.